henki5/crosskey-code-test/README.md

 mvn clean install
 mvn exec:java -Dexec.args="[PATH TO PROSPECTS.TXT]"
 ```
 The above commands **do not work properly in Powershell**.
-Use the Command Prompt on windows.
+Use the Command Prompt on Windows.